jkniest/hue-it-documentation/docs/groups/README.md

 ## Brightness
 By default, the brightness is between 0 and 254, where 0 is the darkest possible value and 254 the brightest.
-You can still use those values, but by default you can just pass a percentage value (0-100) and hue-it automatically converts it for you!
+You can still use those values but by default, you can just pass a percentage value (0-100) and hue-it automatically converts it for you!

 ```php